NuroDev/nuro.dev/data/blog/improving_next_config.md

 ---

-With all of those features all put together you end up with something that looks something like this:
+With all of those features all put together you end up with something that looks a little like this:

 ```ts:next.config.ts
 import TailwindCSS from 'next-plugin-windicss';